n7tae/new-xlxd/README.md

 cd new-xlxd
 ```

-### Create and edit your blacklist, whitelist and linking files and systemd file
+### Create and edit your blacklist, whitelist and linking files

 If you are building an XLX reflector: